A Phenomenological Approach to Multi-Higgs Production at High Energy: Higgs Generating Functionals and Jet Observables

-We must also emphasize that our results do not represent a solution to the technical problem of the factorial growth in scalar amplitudes in the high multiplicity limit.
-What we argue here is that this behavior (at least for the Higgs sector), is not a sign of new physics, but rather a limitation of perturbation theory itself and that for all practical purposes we should trust the predictions of the SM at high energies (at least energies relevant for colliders).
+We must, however, emphasize that our results do not represent a solution to the technical problem of the factorial growth in scalar amplitudes in the high multiplicity limit.
+What we argue here is that this behavior (at least for the Higgs sector), is not a sign of new physics, but rather a limitation of perturbation theory itself and of assuming the double-scaling limit and that for all practical purposes we should trust the predictions of the SM at high energies (at least energies relevant for colliders).
 Our results are in line with the argument recently presented in \cite{Dine:2020ybn}, where they presented an entirely different, semi-classical non-perturbative treatment for the production of a large number of scalars in the processes $2 \rightarrow n$ and $n \rightarrow n$ in a non-broken $\phi^{4}$ theory.
 Their results also suggest that using perturbation theory in the regime $n \gtrsim \lambda^{-1}$ is erroneous and that the growth in amplitude is weaker than $n!$.
+Furthermore, our results are also reminiscent of the results in \cite{Belyaev:2018mtd}, where it is argued that: 1) The formula for Higgsplosion has limited applicability and that it is inconsistent with the unitarity of the SM, and 2) it is not possible to resum the contribution from Higgsplosion in the imaginary part of the Higgs boson propagator, therefore a solution to the hierarchy problem cannot be furnished with this mechanism.
 We will show below that including the Higgs quartic interaction will not alter this conclusion.

 To conclude this subsection, we show the jet scaling pattern for the cubic Higgs interaction on the right side of Fig. \ref{fig:3Hobservables}, where we see that the Poisson pattern is manifest.